Abhi-Gautam/Sorting-Visualization-App/README.md

 	Different color palate added for the plot styles.
 	Added all the basic sorting algorithms.
 	Added a feature to sort colors.
+	Added a total of 14 sorting algorithms

 	What to do:-
-	Add all the sorting algorithms
 	Exception Checks!!